 - You might not qualify.
 These deals are reserved for a small subset of would-be customers with the best credit.
 If you’re sucked in by the possibility of 0% but offered a higher rate, make sure it’s still competitive.

-- The term might be short.
+- The repayment term might be short.
 Some 0% financing promotions are only offered for shorter loan terms, such as 36 months.
 You will pay less in the long run, especially with 0% interest, but you’ll have higher monthly payments.
-Make sure that won’t put too big a squeeze on your budget.
+Make sure you won’t break your budget going for this deal.

 - You may not have as much wiggle room on price.
 A dealer that isn’t making any money on your loan may be less willing to discount the cost of the vehicle itself or may try very hard to sell you on extras and upgrades.